justicehub-in/Justice-Hub/.github/CONTRIBUTING/CONTRIBUTING.md

     - :racehorse: `:racehorse:` when improving performance
     - :non-potable_water: `:non-potable_water:` when plugging memory leaks
     - :memo: `:memo:` when writing docs
-    - :penguin: `:penguin:` when fixing something on Linux
-    - :apple: `:apple:` when fixing something on macOS
-    - :checkered_flag: `:checkered_flag:` when fixing something on Windows
     - :bug: `:bug:` when fixing a bug
     - :fire: `:fire:` when removing code or files
     - :green_heart: `:green_heart:` when fixing the CI build